oss-review-toolkit/ort/docs/Configuration.md

 You can use regular expressions to select the scopes to exclude.
 This can be useful, for example, with Gradle, which creates a relatively large number of scopes (internally Gradle calls them `configurations`).

-Scopes can be excluded on different levels: globally for all projects, and locally for a single project.
-Global scope excludes are useful for repositories that contain many similar projects:
+Scopes are always excluded globally that is they apply to all projects.

 ```yaml
 excludes: